tobylockley/overture-drivers/drivers/kramer_distributor/readme.md

-# Kramer HDMI Switcher
+# Kramer HDMI Distributor

 ## Overview

-Driver for a Kramer HDMI switcher
+Driver for a Kramer HDMI Distributor

 ## Setup

 - "Host": The IP address or host name of the globalcache rs232 device.
 - "Port": The port of TCP communication.
 (Default 4999)
-- "Model": The model of the switcher.
 - "Machine Number": ID number of the device for RS232 purposes.
 (Default 1)